Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Outcome: The resident will prepare a publication-quality manuscript on an approved topic.

-Measure: The resident will complete and turn in the manuscript to the Supervisor by June 15.
+Measure: The resident will complete the manuscript by the designated completion date.

 Objective: The resident will supervise optometry student clinicians in the provision of vision services to patients.